mnchapel/packy/README.md

 ### Linux

-Unfortunately, the software is currently only available for Windows but a Linux installer will soon be avaible, so stay tuned!
+Unfortunately, the software is currently only available for Windows but a Linux installer will soon be available, so stay tuned!

 ## Report issue